Knighton, Isle of Wight

-Knighton is a hamlet near to Newchurch on the Isle of Wight.
-The name is often pronounced as Kay-nighton to avoid confusion with the larger, homophonic village of Niton, near Ventnor.
+Knighton is a largely deserted hamlet near Newchurch on the Isle of Wight, about 2 miles NW of Sandown.
+The name should be pronounced as Kay-nighton to avoid confusion with the larger village of Niton, near Ventnor.

-Knighton is situated under Knighton Down and has historically always been a part of the parish of nearby Newchurch.
-Knighton consists of little more than a collection of farm houses, most now turned to residential use.
+Knighton is situated under Knighton Down and has historically always been a part of the civil parish of nearby Newchurch.
+Knighton consists of little more than a collection of farmhouses, most now turned to residential use.
 The only amenity in the settlement is a post-box.
 To the south is Knighton Sandpit Ltd which is an aggregate extraction company.
 The pit is also used for off-road driving events.
 This is however, a little way from the main residential area.

+Name

+The name means 'the farmstead or estate of the young thanes or retainers', from Old English cniht (genitive plural cnihta) and tūn.
+There are other places called Knighton with similar origins.